Multipartite entanglement at dynamical quantum phase transitions with non-uniformly spaced criticalities: Transverse XY model with alternating field and anti-symmetric interaction

 It is noteworthy to mention that several well-known quantum spin models in different parameter regimes can be obtained from the DATXY model, such as \begin{enumerate} \item transverse field Ising (TFI) model for $\gamma=1$, $\lambda_2 = d = 0$, \item quantum XY model with uniform magnetic field (UXY) for $\lambda_2 = d = 0$, \item quantum XY model with uniform and alternating magnetic fields (ATXY) \cite{qptbook3, atxy_1, atxy_2, atxy_3, atxy_pra} for $d = 0$, and \item quantum XY model with uniform magnetic field in presence of DM interaction (DUXY) for $\lambda_2 = 0$. \end{enumerate}

-We choose the DATXY model for demonstration, as this model possesses a very rich phase diagram at zero temperature (see Fig. \ref{fig:phase}), with two paramagnetic phases (PM-I and PM-II), one antiferromagnetic phase (AFM), and one \emph{gapless} chiral phase (CH).
-Moreover, we notice that by fixing different parameters suitably it can be reduced to any of the above four models.
-The equilibrium quantum phase transitions between these different phases occur across the following surfaces \cite{amader_dm}: \begin{itemize} \item For $0 \leq d<\gamma$, \begin{enumerate} \item $\lambda^2_1 = 1 + \lambda^2_2$ (PM-I $\leftrightarrow$ AFM) \item $\lambda^2_2 = \lambda^2_1 + \gamma^2 - d^2$ (PM-II $\leftrightarrow$ AFM) \end{enumerate} \item For $d>\gamma$, \begin{enumerate} \item $\lambda^2_1 = 1 + \lambda^2_2 + d^2 - \gamma^2$ (PM-I $\leftrightarrow$ CH) \item $\lambda_1 = \pm \lambda_2$ (PM-II $\leftrightarrow$ CH). \end{enumerate} \end{itemize} Note that, in the thermodynamic limit, the AFM phase of the spin Hamiltonian given in Eq. \eqref{eq:hamil} has two-fold degeneracy whereas, in the fermionic version of the model (i.e., Eq. \eqref{eq:fermi_hamil}), the ground state in that phase is unique.
-The AFM phase appears for $d<\gamma$, whereas for $d>\gamma$ we get the CH phase.
+We choose the DATXY model for demonstration, as this model possesses a very rich phase diagram at zero temperature (see Fig. \ref{fig:phase}).
+Moreover, we notice that by fixing different parameters suitably, it can be reduced to any of the above four models.
+The equilibrium quantum phase transitions between these different phases occur across the following surfaces \cite{amadr_dm}: \begin{itemize} \item For $0 \leq d<\gamma$, \begin{enumerate} \item $\lambda^2_1 = 1 + \lambda^2_2$ (PM-I $\leftrightarrow$ AFM) \item $\lambda^2_2 = \lambda^2_1 + \gamma^2 - d^2$ (PM-II $\leftrightarrow$ AFM) \end{enumerate} \item For $d>\gamma$, \begin{enumerate} \item $\lambda^2_1 = 1 + \lambda^2_2 + d^2 - \gamma^2$ (PM-I $\leftrightarrow$ CH) \item $\lambda_1 = \pm \lambda_2$ (PM-II $\leftrightarrow$ CH). \end{enumerate} \end{itemize} Note that, in the thermodynamic limit, the AFM phase of the spin Hamiltonian given in Eq. \eqref{eq:hamil} has two-fold degeneracy whereas, in the fermionic version of the model, the ground state in that phase is unique.
+The AFM phase appears for $d<\gamma$, whereas for $d>\gamma$, we get the CH phase.
 The gapless CH phase, in addition of having a continuous spectra, has three-fold degenerate ground state.

-\section{Dynamical Quantum Phase Transitions in DATXY Model}
+\section{Dynamical quantum phase transitions in DATXY model}